ruelalarcon/desmos_midi/README.md

 3. **Note Processing**:
    - Tracks active notes and their velocities at each timestamp
-   - Converts MIDI note numbers to relative positions from Bb (MIDI note 58)
+   - Converts MIDI note numbers to relative positions from A (MIDI note 69 / 440 Hz)
    - Each note is paired with its velocity value in the output
    - Generates a Desmos piecewise function in the format:
      ```